Graham O'Brien: Departing the Doctor

 In "Revolution of the Daleks," after spending ten months on Earth with no sign of the Doctor, Graham, Ryan and Yaz investigated Daleks created by their old enemy Jack Robertson.
 Having been rescued from prison by Captain Jack Harkness, the Doctor returned to aid her companions in defending the Earth once more.
 Graham worked with Ryan and Jack to destroy the Dalek ship summoned by the Doctor to deal with the Daleks on Earth.
 In the aftermath, Ryan chose to resume a normal life on Earth and Graham chose to join him to remain with his grandson.
 The Doctor provided the two men with their own psychic paper as a parting gift and Ryan and Graham decided to continue investigating alien events and protecting the Earth together.
 Before going to investigate possible alien sightings, Graham tried to help Ryan ride a bicycle again as he and Grace had done before they met the Doctor.
 The two men saw a vision of Grace smiling at them as they bonded.

+One Last Adventure

+In "The Power of the Doctor," it's revealed that Graham has continued investigating alien activity on Earth, although Ryan is currently in Patagonia and unable to help him.
+While investigating Dalek activity in a Bolivian volcano, Graham meets the Seventh Doctor's companion Ace and the two work together to destroy the base and the Daleks.
+Rescued from the explosion by the Doctor, Graham and Ace join the Doctor, Yaz, Tegan Jovanka, Kate Stewart, and Inston-Vee Vinder in foiling the Master's plot with the Doctor's companions piloting her TARDIS alongside the Master's TARDIS to pull a cyber-conversion planet from 1916 to 2022.
+After the dying Master mortally wounds the Doctor, Yaz returns the others home, albeit to Croydon.

+After the Doctor departs from Yaz to regenerate alone, Graham invites her and Dan Lewis to join a support group of former companions of the Doctor that he has created made up of Graham, Yaz, Dan, Kate, Ace, Tegan, Jo Grant, Mel Bush and Ian Chesterton.